CHINA LANDSCAPES

 The park is divided into four scenic areas.

 1. Huangshi Village.
-From this entrance, this is the only practical part accessed – a 16-hectare plateau 1068m above the canyon floor.
-It is possible to walk up the 3878 steps or use a bus and a cableway (65¥, 40¥ for seniors over 60).
+From this entrance, the part accessed is a 16-hectare plateau 1068m above the canyon floor.
+Walk up the 3878 steps or use a bus and a cableway (65¥, 40¥ for seniors over 60).
 A 3.5km stone pathway travels the circumference of the plateau with viewpoints to many of the amazing rock formations, none of which I saw in the whiteout conditions.
 It was a walk in the woods.
 The path had an elaborate cement “wood fence”.
 Every “cut” surface had a clay-like covering painted intricately with the rings of a tree – over the top or what!

 Image result for Huangshi Village